ynput/ayon-ftrack/service_tools/README.md

 Helper tools to develop ftrack services or parts of the services.

 ### How to run
 At this moment there is available PowerShell script and Makefile.
 All commands expect that there is created virtual environment in `./venv`.
-These scripts depend on the existance of a `./.env`.
+These scripts depend on the existence of a `./.env`, use `example_env` as template.
 The contents of the file should be:
 ```
 AYON_SERVER_URL={AYON server url}
 AYON_API_KEY={AYON server api key (ideally service user)}